unrouted/disty/README.md

 An image registry is often at that heart of your architecture.
 The scenarios where **disty** might be exactly what you need are:

 - 🛠 You **must self-host** and cannot use external or cloud-based image registries
-- 🏗 You want to **run entirely in-cluster** without dedicating extra physical or virtual machines to just the registry
+- 🏗 You want to **run entirely in-cluster** without dedicating extra physical or virtual machines to the registry
 - 🧩 You require **fault tolerance** without the complexity of maintaining separate HA storage systems

 ---